bjornaer/chat-and-go/README.md

 Don't worry, the email is just to get you a nice gravatar icon!
 _(So_ use an actual email _, if ye already configured this stuff, it's gonna get your image - and that rocks.)_

+If the preloaded history is not enough, click `Load Older Messages` until you reach the very beggining of the chat history_(which is ChantenGo saying hi basically)_

+Try sending an emoji to your pals! :wink: :wink: `:wink:`

-**This project is dockerized, so you don't need to suffer configuring an environment!**
+**[This project is dockerized](#to-get-the-project-up-and-running), so you don't need to suffer configuring an environment!**

 The server handles the following endpoints:
 - `/` --> entrypoint to the chat.
 - `/login` --> logs in if you are already registered, otherwise registers you.
-- `/newMessages?since={since}`--> gets messages since specified date
+Why?
+We don't have much auth on this bad boy.
+- `/newMessages?id={user_id}`--> gets unread messages for the specified user --> this endpoint is not used by the chat itself.
+My criteria for _unread_ is very debatable.
-- `/history?oldest={oldest already loaded message}` --> brings history to the chat from the oldest already loaded
+- `/history?oldest={oldest_message_displayed_id}` --> brings history to the chat from the oldest message already loaded going backwards.
 - `/ws` --> establishes a websocket connection!
+Registers the clients, and sends new messages to the broadcast unit.
+This lil' guy has all the _mojo_
+- `/test` --> just spits out a json response, not used by the chat.
+Doesn't ping the DB or anything nice.
+Could be a health check endpoint though, will change it some day.

-To get the project up and running:
+### To get the project up and running:
 1. [Install Docker](https://docs.docker.com/engine/installation/)
 2. Run the dockerized chat project
     1. `docker-compose up gochat`